leeanndrees/GDI-Intro-to-WordPress/README.md

-GDI-Intro-to-WordPress
+Intro to WordPress
 ======================

-Girl Develop It Detroit Intro to WordPress Curriculum
+Girl Develop It Detroit Intro to WordPress Curriculum.
+[View the slides](http://leeanndrees.github.io/GDI-Intro-to-WordPress/).

-This is a Girl Develop It WordPress curriculum.
-Designed originally by Laura Eagin and Leeann Drees for GDI Detroit.
-The course is intended to be one overview session, lating 4 hours.
-We hope that you will build on this curriculum and turn it into an even more awesome class.
-Oh, and WordPress is awesome!
-Go Girl Developers!
+This is a Girl Develop It WordPress curriculum, originally created by [Leeann Drees](http://leeanndrees.com) and [Laura Eagin](http://lauraeagin.com) for the Detroit chapter of Girl Develop It.

+The course is intended to be one overview session, lasting 4 hours with lots of hands-on time for students.

+Topics:

+-What is WordPress?
+-Installing WordPress
+-The Dashboard
+-Publishing our own Pages & Posts
+-Widgets, Menus, & Plugins
+-Themes
+-Questions